Financial Aid Programs

 Sources of Financial Aid and Scholarships

-These are federal entitlement grants ranging from $692 to $6,206 annually for the 2022-2023 grants aid year.
+These are federal entitlement grants ranging from $740 to $7,395 annually for the 2025-2026 aid year.
 Eligibility is determined by the United States Department of Education, using a national formula.
 Actual awards vary according to the cost of attendance, the student's enrollment status (full, three-quarters, half, or less-than-half time), and a family's expected contribution.

-These federal grants are awarded directly by the Office of Student Financial Aid on the basis of financial need as determined from the Free Application for Federal Student Aid (FAFSA).
+These federal grants are awarded directly by the Office of Financial Aid on the basis of financial need as determined from the FAFSA.
 Awards may range from $100 to $500 per year depending on funding and student need.
 Priority for funding is given to students who are eligible to receive Federal Pell Grants.

-Effective July 1, 2022, both subsidized and unsubsidized loans for undergraduate students have a fixed interest rate of 4.99 percent.
-For graduate students, the unsubsidized loan interest rate as of July 1, 2022 is 6.54 percent.
+As of July 1, 2025, both Subsidized and Unsubsidized Direct Loans for undergraduate students have a fixed interest rate of 6.39%.
+For graduate students, the Unsubsidized Direct Loan interest rate is 7.94%.

 Effective October 1, 2020 both subsidized and unsubsidized loans for both undergraduate and graduate students also carry a 1.057 percent origination fee.